Prospective Student FAQ

 Are classes only offered in the evening?

-Yes.
-All graduate business classes are in the evening, and our MBA and MAcc programs are classified as evening or part-time programs.
-However, we accept students to take full-time and part-time class loads.
+No. Graduate business classes are in the evening or online .
+We accept students to take full-time and part-time class loads.
 Many recent college graduates and international students participate on a full-time level.
-Our full-time students take a heavier course load, study during the day, and attend classes in the evening.
+Our full-time students take a heavier course load, study during the day, and attend classes in the evening or online.
 Pre-MAcc courses are offered during the day and are taken at the undergraduate level.

 Does the Brock School of Business offer assistantships to students?